 Some companies offer laundry services and on-site dry cleaning pick-up and delivery.
 Others provide their employees with free housecleaning services and take-home meals.
 If that’s in your budget and capabilities, it can take care of one thing on the long list of chores your employees have to complete outside of work, leaving them that much more time to relax.

 Of course, perks like these are expensive to institute and maintain, and simply aren’t feasible for many companies to offer.
 And that’s okay.
-Alternatively, perhaps you could purchase and distribute coupons to a local dry cleaner or housecleaning service, for instance.
+Alternatively, perhaps you could purchase and distribute coupons to a local dry cleaner or for residential cleaning services, for instance.
 You can also offer time: Close the office a few hours early one afternoon a month and encourage your employees to use that time to catch up on their personal to-do lists.

 Remember, anything you can do to show employees that you care about the quality of their lives outside of the office will earn their goodwill and loyalty.
 The happier and less stressed you can help your employees to be on and off the job, the more loyal and engaged they will be — and the more your bottom line will benefit.

 Dr. Carmella Sebastian is a nationally known wellness educator with a special interest in women at mid-life and women’s wellness.
 She frequently speaks on a range of wellness topics and is admired for giving her audiences practical, achievable wellness strategies and solutions (all of which are served with a liberal dose of humor!).
 She recently published her first book, “Sex and Spaghetti Sauce: My Italian Mother’s Recipe for Getting Healthy and Getting Busy in Your 50s and Beyond“.

 This is an article contributed to Young Upstarts and published or republished here with permission.
 All rights of this work belong to the authors named in the article above.